-FCA levy new risk-based levy
+FCA levy new risk-based levy 50% 50%

-50%

-50%

 what are the advantages? what are the disadvantages? what's the impact?
 Revenue for the year ahead is fixed for firms All firms pay a larger fixed sum, and type of firm possible impact and the ombudsman service.
-Under the risk-based levy future costs are determined by the risk firms bring in terms the largest firms will pay more as part of the risk-based levy.
-Under the risk-based vy future costs are etermined by the risk the largest firms will pay more as part of the risk-based levy. • There's no incentive for smaller large bank Sees an increase in their proportion of the total cost of the ombudsman service compared with other firms, as banks are the largest participants in multiple blocks in the CJ levy and pose the biggest risk. of demand for our service, or likelihood of complaints being referred to us. generating high demand - to reduce complaints, as they may not be captured in the risk-based levy medium-sized insurer Sees an increase in costs due to the size of the insurance industry block, and, depending on thresholds, the potential to be captured in the riskbased levy. for that year.Smaller firms creating high demand for our service pay Potentially sees a reduction in costs due to the fixed tariff and not being captured in the risk-based levy, and having no case fees to pay. less, due to their relative size in the industry block under the CJ levy. payday lender Potentially sees a reduction in costs or no impact based on the risk levy calculation, with minimal impact from the CJ levy increase, and has no case fees to pay.
+Under the risk-based levy future costs are determined by the risk firms bring in terms the ombudsman ice.
+Inder the risk-based future costs are rmined by the risk is bring in terms emand for our ice, or likelihood omplaints being the largest firms will pay more as part of the risk-based levy.
+There's no incentive for smaller firms - or new firms generating high demand - to reduce complaints, as they large bank Sees an increase in their proportion of the total cost of the ombudsman service compared with other firms, as banks are the largest participants in multiple blocks in the CJ levy and pose the biggest risk. of demand for our service, or likelihood of complaints being referred to us. medium-sized insurer Sees an increase in costs due to the size of the insurance industry block, and, depending on thresholds, the potential to be captured in the riskbased levy. small financial adviser Potentially sees a reduction in costs due to the fixed tariff and not being captured in the risk-based levy, and having no case fees to pay. payday lender Potentially sees a reduction in costs or no impact based on the risk levy calculation, with minimal impact from the CJ levy increase, and has no case fees to pay.